With the year-end holidays coming up, there are 2 urgent and very important things we’d like to briefly make you aware of.

 If your company cannot pay superannuation, the best thing to do to avoid liability is to lodge SGC Statements within three months of them being due.
 If this is done, then you will be able to avoid liability under any Director Penalty Notice issued by placing your company in liquidation, if this is the best option available.
 The ATO will also not be able to issue you with a Director Penalty Notice after your company has been placed in liquidation.

-But if your company is unable to pay superannuation within three months of it being due, then it probably has some underlying financial problems and you should see advice regarding the company’s circumstances, strategies which may be put in place and risks to you as a Director personally.
+But if your company is unable to pay superannuation within three months of it being due, then it probably has some underlying financial problems and you should see advice regarding the company’s circumstances, strategies that may be put in place and risks to you as a Director personally.

 ACTION PLAN: Contact our expert Accountants for assistance immediately if you have any questions about this information or if you need help in working out what to do if you have unpaid superannuation in your company.
 Don’t leave this too late.
 If you do, then your personal assets will be at risk!